darendarrow/airvideohd/README.md

 userAccounts3.password = potter <---- change this!
 ```

-### TODO
-We'd like to improve this container further so we've listed here a couple of future Roadmap items under consideration:

-+ Version specification - Choose the latest or a specific numbered version of the Air Video Server HD binary to run
-+ Share creation via ENV - Setup one or more media folders with open or limited access using environment vars

 #### Thanks
-This work is largely based off the existing projects put together by the Linuxserver.io guys.
+This work is largely based off the existing projects put together by the Linuxserver.io guys and madcatsu.
 Go buy them a beer!